 The Heritage Grove City Center Villages Master Plan was adopted by the Clovis City Council on May 20, 2019, and encompasses approximately 210 acres, north of Behymer Avenue, south of International Avenue, east of Willow Avenue, and west of Peach Avenue.
-This entire The area will bewas included as part of the Willow Corridor RHNA Willow-Shepherd Northeast Prezone and Annexation and was annexed into the city in 2023 prior to the start of the sixth cycle planning period (December 31, 2023).
+This entire area was included as part of the Willow-Shepherd Northeast Prezone and Annexation and was annexed into the city in 2023 prior to the start of the sixth cycle planning period (December 31, 2023).
 The zoning for this area is in place in 2023 and it is anticipated that it will be developed during the planning period.